Kitura/OpenSSL/README.md

 # CCryptoSSL

-> Swift modulemaps for libSSL
+> Swift modulemaps for libSSL and libcrypto.